Hierarchical clustering with maximum density paths and mixture models: Merging Strategies

 \section{Merging Strategies}

-In addition to the merging strategies in the main paper, we checked additional strategies and also included the two high-dimensional Gaussian datasets.
-The columns Oracle, NEB, Euclidean with, and Dip with are also presented in the main paper.
+In addition to the merging strategies in the main paper, we checked additional strategies.
+The columns Oracle, NEB, Euclidean `with', and Dip `with' are also presented in the main paper.
 The `with' variants of the algorithms recompute the cluster centers after each merge (the points are still just merged, i.e. no new fitting of mixture models takes place).
 In contrast, the methods `w/o' do not recompute the distances between each merge, meaning that they compute all pairwise distances, sort them, and then perform as many merges from this list until the target number of clusters is reached.

 The additional column $k$-means uses a $k$-means overclustering instead of the mixture model overclustering used by the other columns.
 It then merges clusters based on Euclidean distance.
-Since the underlying clusters are different, it is not bounded by the Oracle performance and on both Gaussian datasets simple iterative merging of $k$-means clusters with center recomputation outperforms the oracle.

-On the (spherical) high-dimensional Gaussian datasets overclustering with $k$-means works best and merging with center recomputation is superior in this case.
-We attribute these properties to the fact that the clusters are all ball-shaped which matches the assumptions of $k$-means and also favors Euclidean matching.

-On the more realistic datasets (which are also shown in the main paper) we see NEB clearly outperforms all other methods, especially in higher dimensions.
+We see that NEB clearly outperforms all other merging strategies, especially in higher dimensions.
 However, there are some cases of non-Gaussian datasets where Euclidean merging is on par or even better than NEB, e.g. Densired `Stud-t' in 32D and 64D as well as MNIST-Nd 8D.
-While $k$-means works relatively well on Densired `circles', it outright fails on Densired `Stud-t'. $k$-means merging on Densired `Stud-t' cpuld be improved by removing centers merging, on contrast to Euclidean distance, which prefers merging the centers.
-Removing merging centers also noticably improves dip-statistics merging but it never reaches close to NEB performance on realistic datasets.
-Overall we see that on the ball-shaped Gaussian datasets $k$-means and Euclidean perform very well while on the more complex datasets NEB outperforms all other approaches.
+While $k$-means works relatively well on Densired `circles' and MNIST-Nd 8D, it outright fails on Densired `Stud-t' across all tested dimensions. $k$-means merging on Densired `Stud-t' could be improved by removing centers merging, in contrast to Euclidean distance, which prefers merging the centers.
+Removing merging centers also noticably improves dip-statistics merging but it never reaches close to NEB performance.
+Overall we see that NEB outperforms all other approaches.